 Sometimes it is useful to have a framework to understand how and why things happen in life and how we can help ourselves to be happy, healthy and emotionally well.
-It can also help to remove self-blame and judgement from those times when things haven't turned out the way we hoped.
+It can also help to remove self-blame and judgement when things haven't turned out the way we hoped.